 From time to time, lone scientists working on their own achieve breakthroughs on very difficult problems.
-But it is far more common that successful science and technology (S&T) innovations are a result of a well-functioning collaborative effort that can bring to bear a broad range of cognitive styles and disciplinary expertise.2
+But it is far more common that successful science and technology (S&T) innovations are a result of a well-functioning collaborative effort that can bring to bear a broad range of cognitive styles and disciplinary expertise.2 on the creation of new ideas.

-Scientific progress obviously benefits from new ideas.
-New ideas are created every day by talented Americans, but Americans do not have a monopoly on the creation of new ideas.
 As one metric, consider that China's production of patents reached parity (100 percent of US patent production) around 2015 and (as of 2018) surpasses that of the United States (see figure 11.1).
 Even allowing for the possibility that historically, Chinese patents might be of generally lower quality than those of the United States, the trend line is clear.